akcumeh/05-single-price-grid-component/README.md

 ## Author

 You can find more of my solutions on my [Frontend Mentor profile](https://www.frontendmentor.io/profile/akcumeh).
-If you like what you see, follow me on Twitter - [@akcumeh](https://www.twitter.com/akcumeh) and [GitHub](https://github.com/akcumeh). :)
+If you like what you see, follow me on [Twitter](https://www.twitter.com/akcumeh) and [GitHub](https://github.com/akcumeh). :)